 6. Be on the lookout for new stroke side effects

-Ideally, stroke side effects should be getting better after discharge from the hospital or clinic.
+Hopefully, stroke side effects should be getting better after discharge from the hospital or clinic.
 However, sometimes new stroke side effects spring up months after discharge.
-If you notice anything strange in your loved one, be sure to consult with their doctor or neurologist as soon as possible.
+If you notice anything unusual or different in your loved one, be sure to consult with their doctor or neurologist as soon as possible.

 7. Hold faith when times get tough